Great Seal of Canada: Great Seal of Canada

 The Canadian declaration of war on Germany, issued on 10 September 1939, bearing the Great Seal of Canada.

-The Act formally enabled the use of the Great Seal of Canada for ratifying treaties, allowing him to append all royal instruments in Canada with the Great Seal of Canada rather than the British Great Seal of the Realm.
+The Act formally enabled the use of the Great Seal of Canada for ratifying treaties, allowing the sovereign to append all royal instruments in Canada with the Great Seal of Canada rather than the British Great Seal of the Realm.
 The Great Seal of Canada was first used in place of the Great Seal of the Realm to ratify a diplomatic agreement on 19 May 1939, when King George VI used it to ratify the 1938 Rainy Lake Convention for Canada.
 Since the Seals Act of 1939, the Great Seal of Canada had replaced the British Great Seal of the Realm for all Canadian uses.

 The passage of the Seals Act formally established the Great Seal of Canada as the symbol through which instruments are issued, representing the "supreme expression of the will of [the Canadian] state."
 By authorizing its use by the King to ratify international agreements, the Act created a new official procedure that asserted and recognized Canada's equal political status within the British Empire.
 The Act also effectively eliminated need to travel to London to obtain the imprint of the Great Seal of the Realm.

 Although the Seals Act of 1939 effectively eliminated the need to use the Great Seal of the Realm on Canadian state documents by allowing them to be sealed with the Great Seal of Canada, legal scholar Peter Hogg argues that treaties in head-of-state form still formally required sealing in London, noting the technicality remained unresolved until the issuance of the Letters Patent, 1947, which enabled all formalities to be completed using the Great Seal of Canada.